Islamic State – Libya Province: Loss of territory and activity as raiding force

 In December 2016, following a 7-month long battle, IS was cleared from Sirte by Libyan Forces, with assistance from air strikes by the United States.
 The group withdrew to desert areas south of Sirte, and began mostly low level attacks on Libyan forces and local infrastructure.
 In January 2017, U.S. airstrikes on an IS base 25 miles southwest of Sirte reportedly killed over 80 militants.
 Having suffered heavy losses, the Libyan branch of IS greatly declined in activity in the next years.

 Over a course of ten days in 2019, from September 19 to 29, AFRICOM claimed airstrikes that they carried out on the Islamic State in southwestern Libya on four separate occasions left 43 militants dead.
 As of 2020, IS forces in Libya mostly operate as moving insurgencies.
 Instead of trying to hold territory, they temporarily occupy areas and raid them, launch attacks on security posts, and generally cause instability.
 IS attacks continue in all parts of Libya.
 In operating as mobile raiders, the Islamic State militants attempt to prevent the restoration of state authority throughout Libya, thereby maintaining a chaotic situation in which they could attempt a comeback in the future.
 The IS central command also regards its forces' continued presence in Libya as important due to the area being a useful springboard for terrorist attacks on Europe and for an expansion into and connection with Sub-Saharan Africa.

-On June 6, 2021, IS claimed responsibility for a blast that killed 2 police officers, including a senior police officer, during an SVBIED attack in the southern city of Sebha, Libya.

-On June 14, 2021, IS activated an IED against a patrol of the Libyan General Haftar's army in the Al-Haruj Mountains, near the city of Fuqaha, about 380 km south of Sirte, killing a Libyan army commander and his escort.
+On 6 June 2021, IS claimed responsibility for a blast that killed 2 police officers, including a senior police officer, during an SVBIED attack in the southern city of Sebha, Libya.
+On 14 June 2021, IS activated an IED against a patrol of the Libyan General Haftar's army in the Al-Haruj Mountains, near the city of Fuqaha, about 380 km south of Sirte, killing a Libyan army commander and his escort.
 They also released photos of their operatives in Libya including a photo of a recent suicide bomber that attacked Libyan police officers on June 6, 2021.

+In April 2022, the last attack of Libyan IS fighters –recorded by Al-Naba– was carried out.
+From this point onward, the Libyan elements largely ceased their operations, though they remained active.
+In December 2022, representatives of the Libyan branch pledged allegiance to IS caliph Abu al-Hussein al-Husseini al-Qurashi.
+In 2024, Libyan security forces announced the arrest of Hashem Abdul-Jawad Abu Sedra, the emir of the IS forces in Libya.
+He had reportedly tried to reorganize his remaining loyalists in the remote mountainous regions and the desert of Libya.
+In August 2025, Libyan security services broke up three IS cells which had been associated with "fundraising, smuggling, and recruiting" for the Islamic State.
+In the next month, Al-Naba called upon the Libyan forces of IS to resume the open armed struggle.
+Overall, researcher Daniel Milton described the Libyan provinces as "repressed" branches of IS by the end of 2025.